Skip to main content

 What Constitutes Protected Health Information?

 It includes not only obvious identifiers like your name, social security number, and medical record number, but also a wide range of data points that, when linked to you, paint a picture of your health status.
-This detailed information is the currency of personalized wellness, allowing to tailor protocols with remarkable precision.
+This detailed information is the currency of personalized wellness, allowing your clinical team to tailor protocols with remarkable precision.

 Consider the data generated by a comprehensive hormonal health protocol.
 This would be classified as PHI and includes: